Phishing scams are among the most common and dangerous type of attack that organisations face.

 5. Phishing tools are low-cost and widespread

-There are an increasing number of tools designed to help amateurs with little IT knowledge become “hobbyist” phishers and ransomware authors.
+There are an increasing number of tools that are designed to help amateurs with little IT knowledge get into the cyber crime industry.

 6. Malware is becoming more sophisticated